 Shakespeare might seem intimidating on the surface.
-Let’s be honest, Shakespeare is rarely made interesting in high school English classes.
+Let’s be honest, his plays are rarely made interesting in high school English classes.
 Most of us had to plod through the difficult language without being able to truly enjoy the story.
 So you might hesitate to introduce his works to your children.

 But don’t!
 Shakespeare is for everyone – his plays are great stories and yes, even your 6-year-old can get in on the fun!
 I’m going to lay out a simple three-step plan for enjoying Shakespeare with your family.